sylaspg/grasp-continuum/README.md

 $Vpol = Vpol(r)$ is a polarization potential, and $X(P)$ and $X(Q)$ are the exchange terms [2].

-> **Please note:** From the perspective of the GRASP source code, bound orbitals energies are _positive_.
+> **Please note:** From the perspective of the GRASP source code, bound orbital energies are _positive_.
 Thus, the continuum electron energy is considered _negative_.
-This does not affect the user's actions, for him the electron energy is positive (or zero in a special case).
+This does not affect the user's actions, for him the continuum electron energy is always positive (or zero in a special case).

-If calculated wave function is to be coupled with some other function (e.g. the bound state), it should be normalized first.
+If the calculated wave function is to be coupled with some other function (e.g. the bound state), it should be normalized first.
-Currently implemented _per energy_ continuum wave function normalization is described in [3].
+The currently implemented _per energy_ continuum wave function normalization is described in [3].

 > **Please note:** For calculations of phase shifts and scattering lengths,